Verkhovskaya/pywire/README.md

 ### Other features include:
 - Generating .ucf files

-(Support for re-usable, configurable components coming soon)
+(Support for import VHDL components coming soon)

 ### Does not support:
 - Using more than one clock